Not sure what to pack for an African safari? Here’s exactly what I found useful — and what I’d skip next time.

 What NOT To Pack For Safari

-- Neck pillow for the long plane rides – takes up too much room in your luggage for a limited time of use.
-Ask the airline for a second pillow if you need one.
+- Neck pillow – takes up too much luggage space for such limited use; ask the airline for an extra pillow instead

-- Notebook/Pen – I took notes on my phone instead.
+- Notebook and pen – I took notes on my phone

 Other Things To Consider

-- Diet Pepsi bottles – Soft drinks aren’t usually available while on safari.
-So we bought a supply in Arusha and brought it with us.
+- Diet Pepsi – not available while on safari, so we stocked up in Arusha

 - Camera, spare batteries, lens cloth